Understanding FHA 203(b) Mortgages

 Navigating the Eligibility Requirements

-• Credit Requirements: FHA requires borrowers to have a minimum middle FICO score of 580 to qualify for a 3.5% down payment.
+• Credit Score: FHA requires borrowers to have a minimum middle FICO score of 580 to qualify for a 3.5% down payment.
 The FICO score is a credit score developed by the Fair Isaac Corporation, a company specializing in credit scoring services.
 Lenders widely use it to evaluate the creditworthiness of potential borrowers.
 Those with scores from 500 to 579 must make a 10% down payment, and additional restrictions may apply.

 • Income Limits: The FHA 203 (b) loan program has no minimum or maximum income requirements; instead, it focuses on the debt-to-income ratio (DTI).
 Under FHA 203(b) guidelines, the DTI is more lenient, allowing up to a 55% back-end ratio with compensating factors.
 This flexibility offers hope to potential borrowers who may have a higher DTI.

 • Asset Requirements: Applicants with a credit score of at least 580 must provide a minimum down payment of 3.5%.
 Applicants with lower scores must provide a larger down payment.
+Additionally, borrowers must have some type of cash reserves.

 Advantages of Choosing an FHA 203(b) Loan